For daily wit & wisdom, get the Almanac newsletter.

 • Check the pots to make sure the soil has not pulled away from the edge.
 If it has, water will just run down that space and right out of the pot instead of sinking in around the roots where it is needed.
 If necessary, add more soil to fill that gap.

 • Put your finger in the soil, down to the first or second knuckle.
-Water only when this top layer (1-2 inches) of soil is dry.
+Water only when the top layer (1 to 2 inches) of soil is dry.

-• If the soil is too dry to hold water, put a tray under the pot to catch run-off water; it will be reabsorbed through the drainage holes.
+• If the soil is too dry to hold water, put a tray under the pot to catch runoff; it will be reabsorbed through the drainage holes.

 • Do not water at night (unless the plant is desperate for water), as this invites disease.
 Also, be sure to water the soil—NOT the leaves!

 • Again, don’t set a schedule.
-When plants are small in the spring, they may need less water than when they get bigger and the weather gets hotter.
+When plants are small in the spring, they may need less water than when they grow larger and the weather gets hotter.
 Adjust accordingly!

 When you water, it’s important to keep watering until the water comes out of the pot’s drainage holes.